MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ## FACILITY FACT SHEET

-M2C is seeking 2000 square feet of workshop space to cater to the following interests:
+M2C is opening soon in Sho Studios located at 628 Monmouth Rd., Windsor.
+We cater to the following interests:
 - Metalworking
 -	Woodworking
 -	Fibre arts